puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/defined_resource_types.md

 declarations should be enforced for the file at that path.

-Though a resource's title and namevar are distinct, the value you would assign to a resource's namevar is generally an excellent cadidate for an expressive and unique title.
+Though a resource's title and namevar are distinct, the value you would assign to a resource's namevar is generally an excellent candidate for an expressive and unique title.
 For example, if the `path` of a file resource is `/etc/hosts`, using that path as the resource title makes it immediately clear what the the resource is managing.
 The common convention, then, is to use the